Jackclarke95/into-the-west/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+## Development

-## Available Scripts
+### Available Scripts

-In the project directory, you can run:
+In the project directory, you can run `npm start` to open the app in the development mode.

-### `npm start`

-Runs the app in the development mode.\
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-The page will reload if you make edits.\
-You will also see any lint errors in the console.
+The page will reload if when edits are made, and lint errors are displayed in the console..

-## Development

 ### Environment Variables

 In order to run the code locally, enviornment variables need to be configured or the app will fail to execute.
-These are stored in a file called `.env` stored at the project's root directory (the same place as `package.json`, `.gitignore`, `README.md` etc).
+These are stored in a file called `.env` stored at the project's root directory (the same as `package.json`, `.gitignore`, `README.md` etc).
 The following snippet is required:

 ```
 REACT_APP_FIREBASE_API_KEY={apiKey}